ErikSandholt/File-Reflection/Reflection/README.md

 ## 3. Generate code

-a "ReflectComponentData.cpp" will be generated that defines the function "InitReflection".
+A "ReflectComponentData.cpp" will be generated that defines the function "InitReflection".
 Inside all the generated code will be created.

-See "ReflectComponentData.cpp" for an example
+#### See "ReflectComponentData.cpp" for an example